pbierkortte/AI-Prompt-Toolkit/tools/job_interview_follow_up_email.md

 5. Offer to provide additional information
 6. Maintain a professional and enthusiastic tone
 7. Keep the email concise (150-200 words)

-Use the provided template, filling in the placeholders with appropriate content based on the following input:
-- Position and company name
-- Interview date
-- Specific topics discussed (if any)
-- Your relevant background/experience
-- Company information (if available)

 Example input:
 Generate a post-interview follow-up email for a software developer position at TechCorp.
 The interview was yesterday, and we discussed their new AI-driven project.
 My background includes 5 years of Python development and machine learning experience.
 TechCorp is known for its innovative approach to cloud computing solutions.